prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ### Displaying the Feedback Message

-Our final snippet will be a pop up that displays the feedback on it own.
+Our final snippet will be a pop-up that displays the feedback on its own.

 Javascript: